hlds-run/amxx-nova-pc/README.md

 ## Usage

-The compiler is a drop-in replacement for the standard `amxxpc`.
+The compiler is a drop-in replacement for the standard `amxxpc` and offers flexible configuration methods.

+### Basic Compilation

 **Simple Compilation:**
 ```bash